 This role is all about finding money to be able to pay people so they can dedicate real time to develop the project and don't have to work aside to sustain themselves.
 Until we have reached some self-sufficieny of course, as our aim is to step by step build sustainable business models both at local and global level.
 Until now fundraising has been done more on a local level, local affiliates have found grants and have contributed to finance the global level of operations.
 This can continue and we highly encourage it, but we also aim at doing some global fundraising through global reach foundations.

 This role is all about the technical development of the software, which includes coding, code review, merging and releasing.
-Developers will fix bugs, solve technical debts, maintain the APIs (connector that enable to communicate with other software) and build new features in close relationship with the product owner.
+Developers will fix bugs, solve technical debts, maintain the APIs (connectors that enable to communicate with other software) and build new features in close relationship with the product owner.
 So they ensure both the maintenance and the improvement of the software.

 This role is closely linked to the development role, and product owner.
 The UX designer will work on the user interface and user experience to build a platform that users will easily understand and use.
 It is a key rule to maximize user adoption of the platform.

 This role is key to ensure the general quality of the software.
 Before a new release is deployed in production and accessible to users through the various local OFN platforms, testers will check that the release doesn't break anything.
-For any piece of code added, testers will check that the feature this code is supposed to bring is functionnal and that nothing else has been affected.
+For any piece of code added, testers will check that the feature this code is supposed to bring is functional and that nothing else has been affected.
 We want to prevent any regression with a new deployment of a release in a local platform.

 This role is more a "pipe coordination" role.
-When the product team has agreed on the next things to develop, the train driver will make sure the developments are moving forward and fixes and features are delivered on a regular pace, and nothing get stuck.
+When the product team has agreed on the next things to develop, the train driver will make sure the developments are moving forward and fixes and features are delivered on a regular pace, and nothing gets stuck.

 This role is a shared role, and a key role in an open source community, as non documented open source software is not really reusable by other, so can be considered somehow as "flawed open source".
 Every contributor is supposed to participate to maintain and improve the documentation of the processes and the organisation of the community.